rosettatype/design-regression/_posts/2022-01-31-designing-books-for-alzheimers-disease.md

 **Book cover study:** the samples tested memory-supporting additions to a work of fiction.
 The additions were:

-- a bookmark attached to a ribbon and providing a list of characters(Fig. 7)
+- a bookmark attached to a ribbon and providing a list of characters(Figure 7)
-- a list of characters provided as a detachable strip printed on the front flap (Fig. 8)
+- a list of characters provided as a detachable strip printed on the front flap (Figure 8)
-- two suggestions for a publicity sticker for the front of the book (Fig. 9)
+- two suggestions for a publicity sticker for the front of the book (Figure 9)

 The design of the book covers was deliberately fresh and simple with a strong reliance on typography to ensure the legibility of both the book